Read more posts by using the Table of Contents in the right sidebar.

 The Spirit convicts us of sin and needed change to a degree appropriate to our relative maturity in Christ (1 Cor 2:11, Prov 20:27, Heb 5:14).

-David de Bruyn currently pastors New Covenant Baptist Church in Johannesburg, South Africa.
+David de Bruyn pastors New Covenant Baptist Church in Johannesburg, South Africa.
 Since 1999, he has presented a weekly radio program that is heard throughout much of central South Africa.
 He also blogs at Churches Without Chests.